wp-insider/simple-membership/simple-membership/readme.txt

 - Improved compatibility with bbPress.
 Updating a member's WordPress role will no longer interfere with their existing forum roles.
 - Stripe webhook signing secret key missing notice now shows on admin dashboard.
 - Added a new filter hook 'swpm_payment_button_shortcode_start_output' to allow custom code to execute at the start of the payment button shortcode execution.
+- Added extra checks in the validate_subscription_checkout_txn_data() function to ensure the subscription checkout transaction data is valid before processing it.

 = 4.7.1 =
 - Added support for annual memberships, allowing you to create calendar year based memberships.